 Instructions

 Mix all ingredients together in a stand mixer or by hand.
-If your house runs cold bump or you need the dough to rise quicker use 150 grams of sourdough starter.
-In warmer months or if you want a slower rise use 125 grams of sourdough starter.125-150 grams sourdough starter, active and bubbly , 100 grams milk, warm, 160 grams water, warm, 50 grams sugar or honey, 57 grams unsalted butter, melted, 10 grams salt, 100 grams whole wheat flour, 400 grams bread flour
+If you are doing the same-day schedule, use 150 grams of starter and warm liquids.
+If you are doing the overnight schedule, use 125 grams of starter and room-temperature liquid.
+150 grams sourdough starter, active and bubbly , 100 grams milk, 160 grams water, 50 grams sugar or honey, 57 grams unsalted butter, melted, 10 grams salt, 100 grams whole wheat flour, 400 grams bread flour

-Bake at 350℉ for 40-50 minutes (45 minutes is the sweet spot for me) until the internal temperature reaches 190F and is lightly browned.
-If it gets too brown add tinfoil overtop of the bread for the last 15 minutes.
+Bake at 350℉ for 40-50 minutes (45 minutes is the sweet spot for me) until the internal temperature reaches 190℉ and the crust is browned.

-Remove the loaf from the loaf pan and place the bread on a cooling pan.
+Remove the loaf from the loaf pan and place the bread on a cooling rack to cool before slicing.

 Notes